How Much Does Car Insurance Cost in Illinois? A 2026 Pricing Guide

 Frequently Asked Questions

-How much does car insurance cost in Illinois?
+How much is car insurance in Illinois per month in 2026?

 Why is my car insurance so expensive?